richardchou89/auspost-address-validator/README.md

 3. GraphQL server will call REST API through proxy (`LocalityAPI`)

-4. REST API returns localities, and the proxy converts localities to GraphQL.
+4. REST API returns response, and the proxy transforms response to GraphQL.

-5. GraphQL is returned to UI for display.
+5. Server component returns GraphQL to UI for display.

 # How search is done